Whats in your Cart?

 2 Reduce reliance on non-renewable energy (especially caffeine and sugar) and increase reliance on renewable sources of energy for the human body, such as movement, meditation, good food, healthy breathing patterns, sleep and powernaps.
 (Changing habits can be hard!
 Get help if you are struggling)

 3 Respect your limits and integrate regular rhythms of renewal into your day and life.
 Learning how to say ‘no’, push back (ever so politely) or push pause, is a critical professional skill to develop to protect your sustainability.
+(Read here how you can do this at work without getting the sack!)

 4 Connect – cultivate supportive relationships characterised by giving and receiving.